Fattoush Salad with Lemon Mint Dressing

 overhead image of fattoush salad.

-• Instead of raw vegetables, you can grill or roast the vegetables like tomatoes, cucumbers, and bell peppers before adding them to the salad.
-This adds a delightful smoky flavor to the dish.
+Instead of raw vegetables, you can grill or roast vegetables like tomatoes, cucumbers, and bell peppers before adding them to the salad.
+This adds a smoky flavor to the dish.

-• Incorporate cooked chickpeas (aka garbanzo beans) for added protein and texture.
+Incorporate cooked chickpeas (also known as garbanzo beans) for added protein and texture.
 They complement the vegetables and pita bread while making the dish more filling.
+Try crispy roasted chickpeas for even more crunch.

 Serving Suggestions

-• Enjoy on its own as a light and refreshing meal.
+Enjoy it on its own as a light and refreshing meal.
 Add grilled chicken to boost the protein.

 FAQS